-GDP per inhabitant is obtained from Idescat's estimates of Gross Domestic Product (base 2010) and population on 1 July.
-The base for this GDP figure is the 2011 Input-Output Framework for Catalonia (MIOC) drawn up by Idescat.
+GDP per inhabitant is obtained from Idescat's estimates of Gross Domestic Product (2019 Benchmark revision) and population on 1 July.

 Harmonised GDP per inhabitant is obtained from the GDP and population estimates for Catalonia in INE's Spanish Regional Accounting.
 Harmonised GDP (HGDP) has been drawn up using methods for dividing up the state variable, and hence the sum of regional estimates is congruent with the state total.
 As a result they are harmonised estimates.